Babel-17 & Empire Star

-I'm reviewing these two together because the current print edition includes both, per Delany's wishes since they are connected.
+I'm reviewing these two together because the current print edition of Babel-17 includes both, per Delany's wishes since they are connected.
 The images on this page are from the individual paperbacks I have, not the current edition.
 The novella "Empire Star" has appeared in paperback by itself or with other unrelated stories, as well as story collections and anthologies, but all of those are out of print at this time, although I'm sure you can find some of those others if you search enough.
 Babel-17 is available as a separate title for Kindle, and I would assume for the Nook and other e-readers too.
 Amazon gives the impression that the Kindle file of Babel-17 includes "Empire Star," but that is incorrect.

 Delany won his first Nebula for this novel, and it was also nominated for a Hugo.
 He is generally associated with the New Wave, but there are a multitude of styles and themes here that not only transcend New Wave, they also hark back to old-style space opera as well as seem to be a forerunner of cyberpunk.
 Most all of Delany's characters and societies are bizarre and alien, even when they are on Earth, and Babel-17 is no exception.
 Again, like the majority of his work, this is essentially a story of a quest.
 It's set several hundred years into a future that has civilizations established and/or discovered throughout the "five explored galaxies."
 Propulsion systems and "hyperstatic" engines have been developed to make vast distances accessible in short periods of time.
 The crews that man these interstellar and inter-galactic vessels are unique and enhanced in various ways.
 Pilots must meld their brain and nervous systems into the ship's controls.
 Navigators are always a three-person team that have to be compatable and work together so perfectly their relationship is as intimate as any marriage.
 The ship's scanning systems are manned by Eyes, Ears and a Nose, which are traditionally discorporate entities, ghosts if you will.
 Death in this world is rarely the end of existence, as many have their consciousness and/or body preserved for later use.